Push/Pull logoPush/Pull

 Push/Pull analytics screen used in Push/Pull versus Strong comparison

+That means the real Strong free version bottleneck is routine storage, not workout history.
 If you run one or two simple setups, Strong free may still be enough.
-If you rotate push/pull/legs, upper/lower, accessories, travel templates, or multiple phases, the cap becomes less about price and more about whether your current app still fits how you actually train.
+If you rotate push/pull/legs, upper/lower, accessories, travel templates, or multiple phases, Strong PRO or a Strong app alternative becomes the real decision.

-Updated Apr 12, 2026: this comparison uses the current Strong homepage, Strong help center, and the U.S. iOS App Store listing.
+Updated May 11, 2026: this comparison uses the current Strong homepage, the U.S. iOS App Store listing, and Strong help-center articles for Templates, Strong PRO, and Apple Watch support.

 If you already use Strong, do not switch because of a feature list.
 Run the same template in both apps for a week and keep the one that produces less friction and clearer next-step decisions in real sessions.

-Strong free version limits: what is actually capped?
+Strong app free version limitations: what is actually capped?

 Direct answer